cwaage/cs50_labs/README.md

 step 9  convert number of pennies to dollars step 10 display acculuated num_pennies in $ format
 ```
+Note any differences between your pseudo code and the code above.
+Think about those differences and how they might change the way you create your program.

 {% endspoiler %}

 {% next TODO 0 %}